larsrh/website/topics/crdt/05a-adt.md

 const withXAgain = withoutX.update("x", twoPSet.add);
 ```

-Without writing any domain-specific code, the `update` method figured out that we can't readd a removed element and complained.
+Without writing any domain-specific code, the `update` method figured out that we can't re-add a removed element and complained.

 Note that the operations only apply to one key at a time.
-This means that, for a given `Map` with key type `K` and value type `V`, the type for the state update is `V? => V` (where `V?` means `V` or `undefined`).
+This means that for a given `Map` with key type `K` and value type `V`, the type for the state update is `V? => V` (where `V?` means `V` or `undefined`).

-There are two further possibilites to extend this notion.
+There are two further possibilities to extend this notion.
 Firstly, we could allow the state update function to throw an error.
 The table above currently allows removing an element for a 2P-Set that was never in.
 Instead, the function could check if the argument is `undefined` and abort the update.